Zavarov/monticore-commons/README.md

 # monticore-commons
-The main goal of this project is to integrate [MontiCore](http://monticore.org/) into other libraries, in order to add custom data structures into the model-based code generation.
+The main goal of this project is to integrate [MontiCore](http://monticore.org/) into other libraries, in order to introduce model-based code-generation.

 This project will then serve as a core module for further projects.